A good choice if you are on a budget.

 The brush is relatively easy to hold.
 It has a tapered design where it is thicker at the top of the handle and thinner towards the bottom.
 Oral-B’s more premium models tend to have a more uniform shape down the length of the handle, which I prefer personally.

-The color of the grip does depend on the variant you purchase.
+The colour of the grip does depend on the variant you purchase.
 White (or arguably a very light grey) is the most common option, but pink and black grips do exist too.

 It is a 360 degree grip with small dimples all over it that really give the fingers something to grip onto.